 - You bought a car and received an improperly assigned title

-- You bought a car, received, then lost the title before transfering it into your name
+- You bought a car, received, then lost the title before transferring it into your name

 Please note that you do not need an Illinois bonded title in these situations: